goodylili/bodyguards/README.md

 - `formatter`: Format your Go code with `gofmt`.
 - `linter`: Lint your Go code with `golangci-lint`.
-- `profiler`: The profiler to use.
-The default profiler is `go-pprof`.
 - `architecture`: Set up the file architecture for your program following one of the popular architectural patterns.
 - `report`: Generate a comprehensive report and rating of your project using `Go Report Card`.
 - `documentation`: Generate the documentation for your project with `Godoc`.